Vero-Ventures/business-charter/README.md

    ```

 - **Environment Configurations:**
-- Ensure the `.env` file is configured for the target environment (development, staging, production).
+- Ensure the `.env.local` file is configured for the target environment (development, staging, production).